Hypergraphs with infinitely many extremal constructions: Preliminaries

 Given an $r$-graph $F$ we say $\mathcal{H}$ is \emph{$F$-hom-free} if there is no homomorphism from $F$ to $\mathcal{H}$.
 This is equivalent to say that every blowup of $\mathcal{H}$ is $F$-free.
 For a family $\mathcal{F}$ of $r$-graphs we say $\mathcal{H}$ is \emph{$\mathcal{F}$-hom-free} if it is $F$-hom-free for all $F \in \mathcal{F}$.
 An easy observation is that if an $r$-graph $F$ is $2$-covered, then $\mathcal{H}$ is $F$-free iff it is $F$-hom-free.

 \begin{definition}[Blowup-invariance] A family $\mathcal{F}$ of $r$-graphs is blowup-invariant if every $\mathcal{F}$-free $r$-graph is also $\mathcal{F}$-hom-free. \end{definition}

 Let $\mathcal{H}$ be an $r$-graph and $\{u,v\}\subset V(\mathcal{H})$ be two non-adjacent vertices (i.e., no edge contains both $u$ and $v$).
-We say $u$ and $v$ are \emph{equivalent} if $L_{\mathcal{H}}(u)=L_{\mathcal{H}}(v)$.
+We say $u$ and $v$ are \emph{equivalent} if $L_{\mathcal{H}}(u)=L_{\mathcal{H}}(v)$ (in particular, two equivalent vertices are non-adjacent).
 Otherwise we say they are \emph{non-equivalent}.
 An equivalence class of $\mathcal{H}$ is a maximal vertex set in which every pair of vertices are equivalent.
 We say $\mathcal{H}$ is \emph{symmetrized} if it does not contain non-equivalent pairs of vertices.
 In~\cite{LMR2}, the authors summarized the well known method of Zykov~\cite{Zy} symmetrization for solving Tur\'{a}n problems into the following statement.

 \begin{theorem}[see e.g.~\cite{LMR2}] Suppose that $\mathcal{F}$ is a blowup-invariant family of $r$-graphs.
 If $\mathfrak{H}$ denotes the class of all symmetrized $\mathcal{F}$-free $r$-graphs, then ex$(n, \mathcal{F})=\mathfrak{h}(n)$ holds for every $n \in \mathbb{N}^{+}$, where $\mathfrak{h}(n)=\max\{|\mathcal{H}|\colon\mathcal{H}\in \mathfrak{H} \text{ and } v(\mathcal{H})=n\}$. \end{theorem}